eclipse-keyple/keyple-website/content/components/standards-compliance/cna-terminal-api.md

 ---
-title: Calypsonet Terminal API
+title: CNA Terminal API
-linktitle: Calypsonet Terminal API
+linktitle: CNA Terminal API
 summary: Keyple is compliant with the Terminal API specifications provided by the Calypso Networks Association that standardize how to manage cards, readers, reader events and card selection.
 type: book
 weight: 10